-A rented generator (Isuzu Model 6WG1X) is used at the site of IM-3 for backup electricity and is permitted as California portable equipment through the MDAQMD (CH2M Hill 2006:1-4).
-The generator was used in 2009 for approximately 119 hours.
+A rented generator is used at the site of IM-3 and is permitted as California portable equipment through the MDAQMD (CH2M Hill 2006:1-4).

 Naturally Occurring Asbestos

 Naturally occurring asbestos may be found in at least 44 of California's 58 counties.
 Asbestos is the name for a group of naturally occurring silicate minerals.
 Exposure to asbestos may result in inhalation or ingestion of asbestos fibers, which over time may result in damage to the lungs or membranes that cover the lungs, leading to illness or even death.